mmmorks/prometheus-vcgencmd/README.md

 prometheus raspberry pi vcgencmd

 ---
-prometheus-vcgencmd exports the [vcgencmd](https://www.raspberrypi.org/documentation/raspbian/applications/vcgencmd.md) command in prometheus format.
-The vcgencmd command is specific to [Raspberry pi](https://en.wikipedia.org/wiki/Raspberry_Pi) devices.
+prometheus-vcgencmd exports the [vcgencmd](https://www.raspberrypi.org/documentation/raspbian/applications/vcgencmd.md) command in prometheus format. vcgencmd is a command line utility that can get various pieces of information from the VideoCore GPU on a [Raspberry pi](https://en.wikipedia.org/wiki/Raspberry_Pi) device.
 Use prometheus-vcgencmd and prometheus node_exporter to pickup your raspberry pi vcgencmd readings.
 You will have to install the **vcgencmd** command on your raspberry pi device (libraspberrypi-bin).

 >Linux only
 >>Raspberry Pi only